 Make the Strawberry Filling:

 - In a small bowl, whisk together the cornstarch and the lemon juice.
-Whisk the mixture into the pureed strawberries, and bring the filling up to a boil.
+Whisk the mixture into the pureed strawberries.

-- Once the mixture has thickened, remove the filling from heat.
+- Return the heat to medium and bring the filling to a boil.
+Once the mixture has thickened, remove it from the heat.

 - Chill the filling for at least 12 hours, or overnight.